Benefits Overview for New UA Employees

 Default Warning - Retirement

-If no form is submitted within your first 30 days, you will automatically be defaulted into either the Public Employees Retirement System (PERS) or Teachers' Retirement System (TRS) with TIAA for the UA Pension Plan (if eligible).
+If no form is submitted within a new employee's first 30 days, the employee will automatically be defaulted into either the Public Employees Retirement System (PERS) or Teachers' Retirement System (TRS) with TIAA for the UA Pension Plan (if eligible).

 Faculty Work Status Retirement Plan